 The Kootenay Conservation Program (KCP) is a broad partnership of over 80 organizations from across the Kootenays.
-Our partners include the following conservation organizations, resource industries, educational institutions, First Nations, and government agencies (all of which are profiled in our KCP Partner Profiles book — click on the image below for the online PDF), or visit our Partner Directory.
+Our partners include the following conservation organizations, resource industries, educational institutions, First Nations, and government agencies (all of which are profiled in our KCP Partner Profiles book — click on the image below for the online PDF), or visit our online Partner Directory.

 Canal Flats Wilderness Club

 Friends of the Lardeau River

 Sparwood and District Fish and Wildlife Association

 If you are a leader in a community-based organization with an interest in the natural resources of the Kootenay, you can contact contact firstname.lastname@example.org for more information on becoming a KCP Partner.